 Quirang

 Carry on through Staffin and look out for a signpost to Uig.
 Take this road which runs up the ridge in a series of hairpin bends and stop at the top.
+In the parking area.
+Please do not park on the fragile vegetation.
 Take in the views or better follow the path to explore the Quirang.
 You start so high that even if you do the full walk http://www.walkhighlands.co.uk/skye/quiraing.shtml you only have 340m of accent over a 7km walk but you will need 3 to 5 hours to complete.

 This is however proper hill walking and paths (except the low route direct to the rock formations) may be just grassy tracks so make sure you are properly equipped.
 The low track is well trodden and, apart from crossing a rocky gully, is straightforward.
 Walking boots for ankle support and walk poles really help and there will be muddy and boggy bits.